Jane Arden (director): Feminism, film and radical theatre

 In 1970, Arden formed the radical feminist theatre group Holocaust and wrote the play A New Communion for Freaks, Prophets and Witches, which would later be adapted for the screen as The Other Side of the Underneath (1972).
 She directed the film and appeared in it uncredited; screenings at film festivals, including the 1972 London Film Festival, caused a major stir.
 It depicts a woman's mental breakdown and rebirth in scenes at times violent and shocking; the writer and critic George Melly called it "a most illuminating season in Hell", while the BBC Radio journalist David Will called it "a major breakthrough for the British cinema".

 Throughout her life, Arden's interest in other cultures and belief systems increasingly took the form of a personal spiritual quest.

 After The Other Side of the Underneath came two further collaborations with Jack Bond in the 1970s: Vibration (1974), described by Geoff Brown and Robert Murphy in their book Film Directors in Britain and Ireland (British Film Institute 2006) as "an exercise in meditation utilising experimental film and video techniques", and the futuristic Anti-Clock (1979), which featured Arden's songs and starred her son Sebastian Saville.
 The latter opened the 1979 London Film Festival.

 In 1978, Arden published the book You Don't Know What You Want, Do You? and supported its publication with public readings and discussions, for instance at the King's Head Theatre in London on 1 October 1978.
 Although loosely defined as poetry, it is also a radical socio-psychological manifesto comparable to R. D. Laing's Knots.
 By this time, Arden had moved on from feminism to a view that all people needed freeing from the tyranny of rationality.

 Personal life

 Jane Arden had two sons with Philip Saville: Sebastian and Dominic.

+Death

 Arden had been depressed in the last years of her life.
 She committed suicide at Hindlethwaite Hall in Coverdale, Yorkshire, on 20 December 1982.
 Her death had an effect on Bond, who elected to store the films he made with Arden in a National Film Archive laboratory without release for several years.